makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/README.md

 In the preliminary analysis, Python was used with the metaknowledge library, alongside pandas, numpy, matplotlib, and other libraries.

-The following key analyses were conducted:
+The following key steps were conducted:

-- **Preprocessing of Web of Science Records:** Cleaned and prepared the data for further analysis.
+- Preprocessing Web of Science records involved cleaning and preparing the data for subsequent analysis.
-- **Network Analysis with NetworkX:** Generated a co-author network, identified the top 10 co-authors using degree centrality scores and visualized the network using seaborn.
+- Conducted network analysis using NetworkX, which included generating a co-author network, identifying the top 10 co-authors based on degree centrality scores, and visualizing the network using seaborn.
-- **Community Detection:** Detected and visualized communities within the co-author network.
+- Implemented community detection to (preliminary) identify and visualize communities within the co-author network.

 ### Topic Modeling with LDA

 The supplementary analysis involved topic modelling using Latent Dirichlet Allocation (LDA).
-The following steps were taken using libraries such as nltk, gensim, and pyLDAvis:
+The following steps were taken using Python libraries such as nltk, gensim, and pyLDAvis:

-- **Preprocessing and Lemmatizing:** Prepared the text data for analysis by removing stopwords, lemmatizing, and addressing word frequency.
+- Prepared the text data for analysis by removing stopwords, lemmatizing, addressing word frequency etc.
-- **LDA Modeling:** Conducted LDA to identify two main topics within the dataset.
+- Conducted LDA modelling on abstract text with the aim to identify main topics within the dataset, providing insights into emerging research streams.
-- **Interactive Dashboard:** Developed an interactive dashboard to explore the results.
-- **Main Words within Topics:** Plotted and analyzed the main words associated with each identified topic.
+- An interactive dashboard was crafted for  the exploration of the results, allowing users to gain a better understanding of the  inter-topic distances and topic-word distributions.
+Along with this, plots of words associated with each identified topic are generated, offering a nuanced view of the themes that surfaced.

 ### R Analysis